mekkablue/Glyphs-Scripts/README.txt

 ABOUT THE SCRIPTS

+Align
+All Align scripts look for a path in the currently active layer and align it to whatever the script title says.
+Useful if you need to do one of these alignment operations very often.
+Hint: you can set a keyboard shortcut in System Preferences.

 Anchors
 Anchor Mover: GUI for moving anchors vertically in multiple glyphs.
 Handy for getting all top anchors right after changing your cap height.
 Needs Vanilla.
 Move top anchors: Moves top anchors in all selected glyphs to the new_y value specified in the .py file.